tarwn/lessthandot-hugo/blogs/content/posts/2018-03-08-launchready-dont-get-distracted-getting-stuff-done.md

 And because I needed small tasks to build momentum on tough days, I sliced these very thin so I could accomplish them and ship something small on rough days or on the two nights I only had 1.5 hours of coding time.

-But keeping the tasks organized became overwhelming, so&#8230;.
+But keeping the tasks organized became overwhelming, so….

 ### Use a ticket system